Harsh902/TreesAndTents_ASP/SolutionCode.md

 :- placeTent(9, A).
 `

- The same logic, but for rows
+ The same logic, but for rows:

 `
 :- placeTent(A, 7).